octue/octue-sdk-python/docs/source/dataset.rst

 Filter datasets
 ---------------
+Narrow down a dataset to just the files you want to avoiding extra downloading and processing.

 Datafiles in a dataset are stored in a :mod:`FilterSet <octue.resources.filter_containers.FilterSet>`, meaning they can be easily filtered by any attribute of the datafiles contained e.g. name, extension, ID, timestamp, tags, labels, size.
 The filtering syntax is similar to Django's i.e.